The Deer Scents You Should Use During the Rut

 Whenever the question, “what is the best deer scent?” gets asked, a friendly disagreement is bound to follow.
 While many hunters do agree on some of the basic ideas, everyone seems to have their own personal favorite for different situations.
 Most of the time, it’s because they’ve had some personal experience using a scent that they will never consider anything else.
 But when you start looking at killing mature bucks during the rut (primarily October to November), some deer scents and applications are definitely stand-out winners time and time again, no matter where you are.

 Before we jump into the top three scents, take a moment to get familiar with all the various types of deer scents in our deer scent guide.
-We thoroughly recommend Code Blue Scents®, as they have several options available for different scenarios and they produce high quality products that are truly the best deer scents around.
+We thoroughly recommend Bone Collector Scent Attractants, as they have several options available for different scenarios, and these high-quality products that are truly the best deer scents around.
 Now, here are three of the best whitetail deer scents and applications you can use for getting a mature buck on the ground this fall.

 Whitetail Scrape Scents